In This Article

 Separating business and personal finances is not optional for NJ business owners.
 It is essential for clean bookkeeping, accurate tax reporting, defensible audit responses, and maintaining the liability protection that your LLC or corporation provides.
-Commingling funds is the single most common bookkeeping problem Greg Monaco, CPA encounters with new clients, and it makes every downstream financial process more expensive and less reliable.
+Commingling funds is the single most common bookkeeping problem for NJ businesses, and it makes every downstream financial process more expensive and less reliable.

 Separating business and personal finances isn't optional.
 It's essential for clean bookkeeping, accurate tax reporting, and liability protection.